Pooria90/Pooria90/README.md

-- Hi, I’m @Pooria90
+- Hi, My name is Pooria Ashrafian.
-- I’m interested in Signal Processing and Machine Learning.
+- I’m interested in Biomedical Signal Processing and Machine Learning.
 - How to reach me: pooria.ashrafian@gmail.com

 <!---